 - Vegan - To replace the egg, check out this handy chart on Vegan Vanilla Donut Recipe.
 My favorite swap is the flax egg, although I haven't tried it yet for this recipe.

-- Butter Cookies with Chocolate Chips (perfect for holidays)
+- Butter Cookies with Chocolate Chips - cut into any holiday shape!

 Toffee Log Cookies

 - ½ teaspoon vanilla extract

 - 2 ¼ C all-purpose flour or GF substitute

 - ½ C toffee chips such as Heath